Code of Conduct

-All members of the Board of Directors and employees must conduct themselves according to this Code of Conduct and in a manner to avoid even the appearance of illegal or unethical behavior.
+Directors, officers, employees, representatives, agents, sub-contractors, vendors, and suppliers must conduct themselves according to this Code of Conduct and in a manner to avoid even the appearance of illegal or unethical behavior.

-Some of the areas addressed in this Code of Conduct are also more specifically dealt with by policies of the Company or your subsidiary about a specific area.
+Some of the areas addressed in this Code of Conduct may also be more specifically dealt with by policies of the Company about a specific area.
+For example, the Company’s Supplier Code of Conduct provides expectations regarding the conduct of vendors, suppliers and service providers doing business with the Company.
 If a law conflicts with this Code of Conduct, you must comply with the law.
-If a local custom or a policy of the Company or your subsidiary conflicts with this Code of Conduct, you must comply with this Code of Conduct.
-If you have any questions about this Code of Conduct or any specific policy, you should seek guidance from your supervisor or the contacts provided under “Section E: How To Report Questionable Practices and Make Complaints”.
+If a local custom or a policy of the Company conflicts with this Code of Conduct, you must comply with this Code of Conduct.
+If you have any questions about this Code of Conduct or any specific policy, you should seek guidance from your supervisor or the contacts provided under “Section E: How To Report Questionable Practices and Make Complaints.”

-Those who violate the standards in this Code of Conduct, or any specific policy of the Company or your subsidiary, will be subject to appropriate disciplinary action, up to and including termination.
-If you are in a situation which you believe may violate or lead to a violation of law, this Code of Conduct or a policy, you should seek guidance from your supervisor or the contacts provided under “Section E: How To Report Questionable Practices and Make Complaints”.
+Those who violate the standards in this Code of Conduct, or any specific policy of the Company, will be subject to appropriate disciplinary or other corrective action, up to and including termination of employment or other engagement relationship.
+If you are in a situation that you believe may violate or lead to a violation of law, this Code of Conduct or a policy, you should seek guidance from your supervisor or Company contact, or the contacts provided under “Section E: How To Report Questionable Practices and Make Complaints.”

 1. Compliance with Laws, Rules and Regulations

 Obeying the law, both in letter and in spirit, is the foundation on which this Company’s ethical standards are built.
-All Directors and employees must respect and obey the laws of the cities, states and countries in which we operate.
-Although not all Directors or employees are expected to know the details of these laws, it is important to know enough to determine when to seek advice from supervisors, managers or other appropriate Company personnel.
+All directors, officers, employees, representatives, agents, sub-contractors, vendors, and suppliers must respect and obey the laws of the cities, states and countries in which we operate.
+This includes, but is not limited to, laws and regulations governing work hours, wages and benefits; environmental permits, emissions, and hazardous materials; anti-bribery and anti-corruption; competition and anti-trust; export controls; protection of intellectual property; and data protection and security.
+Although not all directors, officers, employees, representatives, agents, sub-contractors, vendors, and suppliers are expected to know the details of these laws, it is important to know enough to determine when to seek advice from supervisors, managers or other appropriate Company personnel.

-The Company provides information as appropriate to communicate and promote compliance with laws, rules and regulations that relate to the operation of the Company’s business.
+The Company provides information as appropriate to communicate and promote compliance with laws, rules and regulations related to the operation of the Company’s business.